 Allowance for the excusing of missed class and make-ups of missed exams & quizzes will be in accordance with University policy, which outlines valid reasons for such occurrences.
 Valid reasons include, but are not limited to, serious illness, death in the immediate family, religious observances, and scheduled trips for academic & athletic purposes.
 Proper documentation is required for any excused absence or missed examination period.
 If possible, let the instructor know before missing class.
-Excused absences do not hurt participation grades.
-If you miss a class lecture, feel free to obtain notes from a classmate.
-You can then ask me specific questions concerning the material, but I cannot provide you with notes or presentation slides.
+If you miss a class lecture, feel free to occasionally obtain notes from a classmate (see below for what constitutes academic dishonesty, as you cannot access notes from websites, email chains, etc.) You can then ask me specific questions concerning the material, but I cannot provide you with notes or presentation slides.

 If you miss a quiz or exam, contact the instructor immediately so that the situation can be evaluated and arrangements made, if applicable.
 If you have documentation that notes your excused absence, email me a scanned version or photo of the document.
-In cases where make-ups are allowed, you will be given an alternate quiz/make-up exam different from the in-class version to preserve academic integrity.
+In cases where make-ups are allowed, you will be given an alternate quiz/make-up exam different from the in-class version to ensure academic integrity.
 Note that the Final Exam schedule is set by the University and cannot be amended, meaning that make-ups are not allowed for this exam and you cannot take the exam at any other time/date (without official approval from the Dean's Office).
 For complete information on the University's attendance and exam make-up policy, see the Regulations section of the LSU General Catalog.